 The 2020 Census is comprised of the Redistricting (P.L.
-94-171 Redistricting Data) and the Summary File 1 (SF1) data releases.
+94-171 Redistricting Data) and the Demographic and Housing Characteristics File (DHC) which is very similar to their Summary File 1 (SF1) data release in 2010.
 These are both 100% counts of the US population and because of this have a more limited scope of questions.
 They are considered the official decentennial (occurring every ten years) census.
 A supplementary data set is the American Community Survey 2016-2020 (ACS 2020) which contains a richer demographic view of Americans.
 The ACS is not officially part of the census but has replaced the "Long Form" or SF3 that was historically part of the census.
-This is data that the USCB models from a longer questionnaire that is only sent to a subset of people (about 1 in 60 households annually).
+This is data that the USCB models from a longer questionnaire that is only sent to a subset of people (about 1 in 60 households annually) ) and then the USCB models it so that it represents the country as a whole.

 What Data is Available in Each Data Set